rcaloras/spring-roo-addon-timestamp/README.md

-#Spring Roo Timestamp Addon
+#Spring Roo Timestamp Add-on

-###This Spring Roo timestamp addon allows you to easily add timestamp fields for 'created' and 'updated' to your JPA entities.
-It provides an @RooTimestamp annotation which can be added as such...
+This Spring Roo timestamp add-on allows you to easily add timestamp fields for 'created' and 'updated' to your JPA entities.
+It provides an @RooTimestamp annotation.

+###Annotate your entities with @RooTimestamp

 ```java
 @RooJavaBean